-TTUHSC Student Services has information about health insurance that is available to students.
+TTUHSC Student Services has information about several different health insurance plans that are available to students.
 However, many other insurance companies offer health plans.
 Students should compare health insurance plans in order to select the plan that is best suited to their personal situation.